Carl-London-Tech/Ai-history-museum-scene/README.md

 There are five rooms each room contains an image or model of a milestone breakthrough or technology.
 The user can then stop and think to themselves what the date that it occurred may have been.
-The user can then press the red button which will reveal a picture of the person involved along with their name and the date that the event happened
+The user can then press the red button which will reveal a picture of the person involved along with their name and the date that the event happened.